DaCrazyRaccoon/openplace-template-tool/README.md

 3. If a map pixel is selected first, the template starts with its top-left corner at that pixel.
 4. Drag a template to move it.
 Turn on **Edit mode** to resize it with handles.
 5. Expand a template card for its per-template controls.
-6. To show one paint color only, select a color in the Openplace palette, then choose **Selected color only** in that template's controls.
+6. To show one paint color only, select a color in the openplace palette, then choose **Selected color only** in that template's controls.

-The image editor can convert an image to the Openplace palette before adding it as a new template or replacing an existing template.
+The image editor can convert an image to the openplace palette before adding it as a new template or replacing an existing template.

-## Notes on large images

-Large images are accepted when the browser can decode them.
-To keep the editor and map responsive, processing is limited to a maximum working size of 8,192 pixels per side and 16 million pixels total.
-A 20,000 by 20,000 source therefore works at 4,000 by 4,000 during editing and map rendering.

-## Updates

-This repository publishes only the production userscript.
-Install the production file, not a development copy.

-For automatic updates after this repository has a public GitHub URL, the maintainer should add `@updateURL` and `@downloadURL` metadata pointing to the raw production file, and increase `@version` for every release.

 ## License